 Vicodin Withdrawal Timeline

-Vicodin withdrawal can be a challenging experience, with the amount of time the process takes significantly varying from person to person.
-It’s important to know the side effects and risk factors for Vicodin withdrawal individuals might experience at different stages:2
+The withdrawal from hydrocodone timeline can be a challenging experience, with the amount of time the process takes significantly varying from person to person.
+It’s important to know the side effects and risk factors for Vicodin withdrawal that individuals might experience at different stages:3

 First 24 Hours